Call Bryan or Clyve on 01579 343168, 24hrs a day.

 A hearse is the only funeral vehicle that is required.
 Alternatives such as a horse drawn carriage or a motorbike and sidecar hearse are available upon request at an additional cost.
 We offer limousines for family members if you so wish.
 These vehicles will collect and return you back to your home or reception after the service.

 We look after donations in memory on your behalf.
+We will collect donations at the service for you.

 We have our own bespoke florist www.fullblooms.co.uk